-Many wealthy, successful individuals sit on the boards of these non-profit organizations or work in the various committees that every non-profit has.
+Many wealthy, successful individuals sit on the boards of these non-profit organizations or work on the various committees that every non-profit has.

-In these nonprofits you will find that outstanding individual who can act as your mentor.
+In these nonprofits, you will find an outstanding individual who can act as your mentor.

-Trade groups or trade organizations are another avenue to finding a mentor in your industry.
+Trade groups or trade organizations are another avenues to finding a mentor in your industry.